BaseFEX/basefex-api-docs/errors.md

 # Error codes for BaseFEX

-Errors consist of two parts: an error code and a message.
+Each error JSON object consist of an error code and a message.

 ```js
 {